Calcitonin Gene-Related Peptide (CGRP) Antagonists

 Dosage And Indications

-240 mg subcutaneously once as a loading dose, followed by 120 mg subcutaneously once monthly.
-Guidelines classify galcanezumab as having established efficacy for migraine prophylaxis.
+70 mg subcutaneously once monthly.
+Some persons may benefit from a dosage of 140 mg subcutaneously once monthly.
+Guidelines classify erenumab as having established efficacy for migraine prophylaxis.

 Specific guidelines for dosage adjustments in hepatic impairment are not available; it appears that no dosage adjustments are needed.Renal Impairment